Vert86/VSCode-Package-Manager/README.md

 ## Features

-Core Features:
 Seamless Integration: The extension integrates flawlessly with VS Code, providing an intuitive and accessible user interface directly within the editor.

 File Packaging: Users can easily package multiple files into a single compressed file directly from the VS Code environment, streamlining the process of file management.

 File Unpacking: The extension allows for quick unpacking of compressed files, supporting various formats, thus enhancing productivity by reducing the need for external tools.

-Customizable Settings: Offers customizable settings to tailor the packing and unpacking processes to individual user needs, such as setting compression levels or choosing specific file types to include or exclude.

-Preview Options: Before packaging, users can preview the files to be included, giving them the confidence that they're compressing the correct data.

 Drag-and-Drop Functionality: Users can drag and drop files or folders directly into the panel to add them to a package or to extract them, providing a user-friendly experience.